Meridaw/Vanilla-Macros/Hunter/Auto attack.md

-## Spammable Auto Attack Macro w/ Melee and Ranged swapping (put Shoot or Auto Shot into action slot 1)
+## Spammable Auto Attack Macro w/ Melee and Ranged swapping
+put Auto Shot into action slot 1 for the range attack to work in this macro
 ```
-/run if CheckInteractDistance("target", 3) and (not PlayerFrame.inCombat) then AttackTarget() elseif not IsAutoRepeatAction(1) then CastSpellByName("Auto Shot OR Shoot") end
+/run if CheckInteractDistance("target", 3) and (not PlayerFrame.inCombat) then AttackTarget() elseif not IsAutoRepeatAction(1) then CastSpellByName("Auto Shot") end
 ```
-Replace Auto Shot or Shoot with your classes ranged auto attack

 ## Start Melee Attack
 ```